DutchAzureMeetup/BigDataIngestion2/labs/0-Preparation/README.md

 We will use this feature because it's able to save the data more often (1 minute) than Stream Analytics (1 hour), which is useful for this Meetup to save data faster.

 ## Goal
-Enable the Event Hub Archive service to automatically save every minute the Event Hub messages in an Azure blob storage.
+Enable the Event Hub Archive service to automatically saves every minute the Event Hub messages in an Azure blob storage.

 ## Let's start where we left off: